DPF: what is a diesel particulate filter?

 The diesel particulate filter is an important part of your diesel car's exhaust system that helps to reduce its emissions

-The diesel particulate filter works in a similar way to a catalytic convertor by trapping the pollutants within it as the exhaust gases pass through.
-The most common material used in a DPF is the same as you'll find in a cat, too: cordierite.
-This ceramic material is efficient at absorbing soot and other deposits, and it's relatively inexpensive when compared to some of the other materials found in exhaust filtration systems.
-The clever part of a DPF is that it's 'self-cleaning' and can regenerate to carry on cleaning your exhaust gases.
+The diesel particulate filter works in a similar way to a catalytic convertor.
+It operates by trapping the pollutants within it as the exhaust gases pass through.
+The most common material used in a DPF is the same as you'll find in a cat, too.
+This material is called cordierite, it is a ceramic material that is efficient at absorbing soot and other deposits that are commonly found in diesel exhaust.
+Cordierite is relatively inexpensive when compared to some of the other materials found in exhaust filtration systems, which helps keep DPF replacement costs down should the need arise.
+The clever part of a DPF is that it's 'self-cleaning' and can regenerate to carry on cleaning your exhaust gases, which allows the part to last for longer.

-That means the car's electronics can detect when the DPF becomes filled with particulate matter and soot, and can set about forcing out clogged material when necessary.
-This usually happens when a car is being driven at speed, although some filters can be unclogged with the car parked and the engine running at a higher idle speed.
+When the time to replace does come around, a car's electronics can detect when the DPF becomes filled with particulate matter and soot, and can set about forcing out clogged material when necessary.
+This usually happens when a car is being driven at speed, however some filters can also be unclogged with the car parked and the engine running at a higher idle speed.

-If a DPF isn't cared for properly problems can arise.
+As with any car part, If a DPF isn't cared for properly then problems can arise.
 The biggest problem with DPFs is that they don't cope well with light use.
-So if you've got a diesel car that is exclusively used around town on low-speed journeys that don't see you revving the engine very much, then the DPF can get clogged, without the 'self-cleaning' system ever activating.
+So if you've got a diesel car that is exclusively used around town on low-speed journeys that don't see you revving the engine very much, the ‘self-cleaning’ system cannot run, resulting in the DPF becoming clogged.
 A precursor to a DPF failure will be a warning light on the dashboard.
 If this illuminates, then you need to seek remedial action from a service centre as soon as possible.

 The way to clean and regenerate a DPF is to get the car warmed up and give it some revs.
 If you go for a 20-minute drive, then that should heat things up nicely, and then what you need to do is find a stretch of fast road or motorway where you can accelerate your car.
-Do this, and you should see a telltale cloud of soot purge itself from your exhaust and into the road behind - it looks unpleasant, but your car will feel the benefit immediately.
+Do this, and you should see a telltale cloud of soot purge itself from your exhaust and into the road behind - it looks unpleasant and could fool you into thinking that you have a major fault, but don’t worry as it is ultimately a good thing as your car will feel the benefit immediately.

 Having said that, unless the car's emissions are affected, it's hard for an MoT test station to detect whether a DPF has been removed.
 Unscrupulous owners can easily remove the DPF assembly, and some garages even offer a DPF removal service.
 These take out the filters and remount the empty housing, so it looks like the DPF is fitted as normal.
 And because the MoT only requires a visual inspection that all emissions kit is present, the MoT tester would be none the wiser.
-If you are caught driving a car without its DPF in place, you could face a fine of up to £1,000, so don’t do it and be cautious about buying used cars that you suspect might have had this work done.
+If you are caught driving a car without its DPF in place, you could face a fine of up to £1,000, so not only can it damage the environment but your bank account too.

 Have you had any problems with DPFs that we should know about?
 Let us know in the comments below.